Poker Gets Official

 By Alex J. Coyne © Great Bridge Links

-Have you ever thought that poker should be an Olympic sport?
+Have you ever thought that poker should become an Olympic sport?
 You are not alone.
 In February 2014, poker champion Daniel Negreanu put forth his idea for Olympic poker on the FullContactPoker forums.
 Alex J. Coyne and Great Bridge Links took a look at just how well poker is being represented internationally and where it stands now as an official sport.

 Photo: The Table, International Federation of Poker website